 Exporting from CANopen projects

-Re-using information from CANopen projects is straightforward, thanks to the thoroughly standardized file formats.
+Re-use information from CANopen projects is straightforward, thanks to the thoroughly standardized file formats.
 Various use-cases are published and generating communication abstraction layers for applications is the most widely used export.
 The generic approach utilizes all information existing in CANopen projects, including signal scaling and units.
 Further improvements, such as management of parameter access paths and error codes, have also been investigated and proposed as future versions of corresponding standards.
 In addition to the generic approach, there are also vendor specific frameworks on the market, mainly supporting application development only and excluding device configuration management.

 Though configuration downloads from DCF files to CANopen devices have been included in the scope of CANopen, generic CANopen tools do not commonly support a completely automated approach with layer setting services (LSS) and program download support.
 There are few details that cannot be solved by using DCF files only.
 Templates with most of the required information can be generated directly from the CANopen projects, but in some cases manual work might be required.
 Systematic approaches integrated into CANopen system design processes and tools have already been published.
 It can be concluded that the better the latest CANopen features are supported, the less manual work is required.